Skyhooks (band): After Skyhooks

 Strachan and Symons each went on to successful careers in Australian media including radio and television.
-Symons worked as a breakfast presenter on ABC radio and wrote humorous newspaper columns.
+Symons worked as a breakfast presenter on ABC radio and wrote humorous newspaper columns after being on the TV show Hey Hey It's Saturday as a house band member and judge of the Red Faces segment.
 Starkie played locally with different bands including Ol' Skydaddys, and Ram Band.
 Strauks was drummer for Melbourne rock band The Sports, Jo Jo Zep & The Falcons, folk band The Bushwackers and the Ol' Skydaddys.
 Macainsh played with John Farnham on his Whispering Jack Tour and with Dave Warner's from the Suburbs, in 1988 he put together and managed a successful AC/DC tribute band called Back in Black who went on to support Skyhooks on their comeback tour.
 He was a board member of Australasian Performing Right Association (APRA) (1997–2000) and Phonographic Performance Company of Australia (PPCA) (2001–2006), and is an intellectual property lawyer.

 Strachan was killed in an air crash on 29 August 2001, when the helicopter he was learning to fly solo crashed into Mount Archer near Kilcoy, northwest of Brisbane.
 A memorial concert was held on 11 September 2001 at the Palais Theatre, tributes were paid and some remaining members—Strauks, Macainsh, Starkie, Symons and Spencer—performed with guest vocalists Daryl Braithwaite and Wilson.
 It is the only time Symons and his replacement, Spencer performed together on stage.
 Braithwaite performed "All My Friends Are Getting Married" with the band while Wilson sang the rare Skyhooks track "Warm Wind in the City".

 The 30th anniversary of the release of the Living in the 70's album was commemorated in 2004, with different incarnations of the band performing.
 Absent were Strachan, Hill and Inglis.
 Vocals were performed by Wilson, Williams and Bob Starkie.
 The original line-up of Skyhooks, including Hill, reformed in 2005 at the Annandale Hotel in Sydney for a one-off gig, a benefit for Hill, who had been diagnosed with liver cancer.
 The line-up of Inglis, Peter Starkie, Strauks and Macainsh joined him onstage.
 Hill died six weeks later.
 In November 2009, the "Skyhooks Tour Archive", displayed on the band's website, listed 925 live shows.

 Macainsh, Starkie and Strauks appeared as Skyhooks at the 2009 Helpmann Awards in Sydney.
-They performed "Women in Uniform" with Australian rock icon Jimmy Barnes providing vocals.
-Red Symons was also slated to perform with the band, but was replaced by Diesel after withdrawing a few days before the show.
+They performed "Women in Uniform" with Australian rock singer, Jimmy Barnes.
+Symons was also slated to perform with the band, but was replaced by Diesel on guitar after withdrawing a few days before the show.

-On 7 April 2010, 3AW reported that Skyhooks were to appear on the first episode of the new series of Hey Hey It's Saturday with Leo Sayer on vocals.
-Sayer later appeared on air and denied the claims.

 Original guitarist Peter Starkie died of complications after a fall, in mid-September 2020, aged 72.